Frequently Asked Questions

 • Highly configurable

-• Easily set instance metadata: name, description, main categories...
+• Easily set instance metadata: avatar and banner images, name, description, main categories...

 • Create your own homepage using markdown or HTML